lightbits/lightbits.github.io/euler/euler.markdown

 This works for any ugly function you can reasonably code up.
 In fact, our error function is pretty ugly: it has matrix multiplications and a weird 3D-2D projection with lens distortion.
 It would surely be more efficient (runtime-wise) to derive an analytic expression, but the generality of finite differences makes it nice when you're pressed on time.

-... wait ...
+... but wait ...

-You know that feeling when you realize something is harder than you first thought?

 <!-- A function of a matrix is no harder than the function of a vector: it's just a bunch of numbers, and we can take the derivative with respect to each one.
 But... -->
 How do we take the derivative with respect to a rotation matrix?

-It's not a bunch of numbers we can choose freely because not all 3x3 matrices are valid rotation matrices; there are constraints between the elements&sup1;.
-So we can't just do finite differences on 9 numbers `r11, r12, r13 ...` for each element in the matrix, and use that for our gradient.
+Ordinarily, a function of a matrix is not harder to differentiate than a function of a vector: it's just a bunch of numbers, and we can take the derivative with respect to each one.
+But a rotation matrix is *not* a bunch of numbers we can choose freely because not all 3x3 matrices are valid rotation matrices; there are constraints between the elements&sup1;.

 What people usually do at this point is to parametrize the rotation matrix in terms of some other numbers that *can* be chosen freely, like Euler angles.